>

 • Vietnam 46%, Thailand 36%

-• China 34% (now up to an additional 125%), Taiwan 32%, South Africa 30%
+• China 34% (increased to an additional 125% but suspended in May 2025), Taiwan 32%, South Africa 30%

 • Switzerland 31%, India 26%, South Korea 25%